-The Board of the US Sections of the Combustion Institute (USSCI) approved this Code of Conduct, December 5th, 2018 for the purpose of the 11th US National Combustion Meeting in Pasadena, CA. This document complements the Code of Ethics adopted by the Board of Directors of the Combustion Institute, 23 March 2017.
+The Executive Committee of the Western States Sections of the Combustion Institute approved this Code of Conduct, March 24th, 2019.
+This document complements the Code of Ethics adopted by the Board of Directors of The Combustion Institute, 23 March 2017.

 The WSSCI takes all reports of behavior prohibited by the Code of Conduct seriously and encourages any individual who experiences or witnesses such behavior to report, including anonymously, such violations to the Chair or the Vice‐Chair of the WSSCI, including by email (email@example.com).
 The WSSCI encourages the prompt reporting of such matters to ensure a timely and constructive resolution.

-The Chair and the Vice‐Chair will evaluate each report to determine the most appropriate response, including both informal and formal responses.
+The Chair and Vice‐Chair will evaluate each report to determine the most appropriate response, including both informal and formal responses, in accordance with the rights of each party.
 The desired response of the reporting party will be taken into account but cannot be determinative of the WSSCI’s response.
 In meeting with the reporting party, the Chair and the Vice‐Chair will explain that reports will be handled with sensitivity and kept as confidential as possible to respect the privacy of all parties.

 Any person who experiences or witnesses prohibited behavior also has reporting options outside of the WSSCI, including filing a report with their home institution or the police.